 HARDSHELL JACKETS WOMEN

-In cool temperatures or during a break, an insulated jacket provides the warmth you need.
-A light and compressible one is best so that it doesn't take up too much room in your backpack.
+In cool temperatures or when you stop for a break, an insulating jacket will store your body heat and keep you warm.
+It should be light and compressible so that it doesn't take up too much room in your backpack.
+Natural down is warm and durable.
+Synthetic fiber is easy-care and still keeps you warm even if it becomes wet.

 INSULATED JACKETS MEN